rschristopher/ischristtrue.com/src/doctrines/hell.md

  was created *from nothingness*
  -- and they wonder why the
  astute theists will point out
- that they secretly believe in God
+ that they unconsciously believe in God
  (for who else creates *ex nihilo*?)

 But is this really the end fate